 At first glance, social media is simply a channel for entertainment, funny animal videos, and catching up with friends.
 But brands would be wrong to underestimate the importance of social channels in setting consumers on the path to purchase.
 The traditional way of reaching social media users is through social media advertising or by sharing organic posts.
 Brands can introduce online audiences to their products by running product giveaways and competitions, posting short video demonstrations, or utilizing related hashtags.
 Populating your feed with content that showcases your products and shares useful information will help users along their way in product discovery.

-Moreover, Instagram, Facebook, and Pinterest are fertile grounds for product discovery by design.
+Instagram, Facebook, and Pinterest are fertile grounds for product discovery by design.
 New social commerce features such as product tags and stickers on Instagram and shoppable product pins and catalogs on Pinterest promote product discovery and are helping social media channels meet the needs of the modern consumer.
 These features are great news for brands looking to drive sales with social media.
 72% of Pinterest users are inspired to shop when using the channel, even if they aren’t looking for anything in particular.
 We recommend brands go beyond clever content creation and utilize the newest social commerce tools and integrations to raise awareness about their products to a much wider audience.

 Another key factor for brands to harness is the power of word-of-mouth advertising on social.
 Consumers hear about brands and products from the people they follow, like their friends and family, as well as their favorite influencers.
 They might learn about a new lipstick from a friend who’s posted a selfie on Instagram, or hear about a new smoothie blender from their favorite fitness influencer.
 We are far more trusting of recommendations that come from people we know or admire.
 A study shows that a high proportion of people (93%) trust friends and family as a trusted source for product recommendations.
-Businesses can use this to build online brand awareness by turning their customers, fans and followers into ambassadors.
+Businesses can use this to build online brand awareness by turning their customers, fans, and followers into ambassadors.
 Offering incentives to your happy customers in exchange for them posting about their positive brand experience on social media will be sure to generate more interest in your brand from your target audience.
 You can check out our blog post for tips on working with brand ambassadors.

-As already mentioned, influencers are key actors for promoting brands on social media in the early stages of the purchase journey.
+As already mentioned, influencers are key actors in promoting brands on social media in the early stages of the purchase journey.
 Influencer campaigns are a great way to help new audiences discover your products.
 You could team up with an influencer to promote your seasonal product line, collaborate on a signature product or even curate a product collection.
-One great example is from dessert company Gü who partnered with influencers to promote their Valentine’s Day pudding collection.
+One great example is from dessert company Gü which partnered with influencers to promote their Valentine’s Day pudding collection.
 The selection of foodie influencers shared sponsored posts showcasing the Valentine’s Day packaging and ran a giveaway competition for their followers.
 A great way to drive high engagements on sponsored content and get your products into new hands!

 Influencer content can also go further than helping people find your brand at the ‘discovery’ stage.
 Creator content can show people the real benefits of your products and how they work – an essential part of the ‘consideration’ step in a buyer’s journey.